-There are many reasons to enjoy hiking.
+There are many reasons to go for a hike.
 Not only is it a great way to enjoy the outdoors and breathe in the fresh air, but it promotes exercise and overall good health.
 However, if you’re a pet parent, you know hiking doesn’t just have numerous benefits for you, but also for your beloved pooch.

 Most dogs love the outdoors, and on a hike, they’re able to stretch their legs and explore the world around them.
 But before you take your dog out on the trail, there are few things you need to consider.